hamirmahal/hello-js/js-basics/part-I-syntax-variables.md

 ## Javascript (JS) Basics (Part I)
 - JS is case sensitive
 - Instructions in JS are called statments which are separated by semicolons.
 This is only necessary if a there are more than one statement on a single line.
+- Comments
-- Comments are used for annotating code and follow this syntax:
+  - Are used for annotating code and follow this syntax:
     - // This is a single line comment.
     - /* When a comment takes up multiples lines, then you have to use a slash and asterisk. */
     - You cannot have a comment within a comment -> // hello this is // a comment // -> Invalid syntax
 - Declarations
   - You can declare variables in JS in three ways (each of these serves a different purpose)
     - var: was mainly used for variable declarations pre-ES6; can be re-declared and updated; globally **scoped** or function/locally **scoped**